Speaker Ryan forces out the House chaplain, angers lawmakers

 Rep. Joe Crowley, D-N.Y., called the move "just outrageous."

-"As someone who is a personal friend of Father Pat's, as a lot of Democrats and Republicans are, I find it outrageous that he would be fired," Crowley said.
-"He would be the first chaplain of the House of Representatives in the history of the United States."
+"As someone who is a personal friend of Father Pat's, as a lot of Democrats and Republicans are, I find it outrageous that he would be fired," Crowley told NBC News.
+"He would be the first chaplain of the House of Representatives in the history of the United States" who was ousted.

 "It is just a sad commentary on America in the House that is supposed to be the House of the People — if we want to protect freedom of speech, a prayer here, then where are we going to protect it?"
 Jones asked.

-Conroy has been blunt in some of his remarks, including in a prayer about the GOP tax bill on the House floor on Nov.
+Conroy has been blunt in some of his remarks, including a prayer about the GOP tax bill that he offered on the House floor on Nov.
 6, 2017, before the legislation was passed and signed into law by President Donald Trump.

 "As legislation on taxes continues to be debated this week and next, may all members be mindful that the institutions and structures of our great nation guarantee the opportunities that have allowed some to achieve great success, while others continue to struggle," Conroy said.